kurtwzhao/obsolete-blog/_posts/2019-11-12-dynamic programming.md

 title:  "Dynamic Programming"
 ---

-> Markov decision process is a convenient and formal environment for reinforcement learning and dynamic promming is the only general approach for solving this kind of problems, and even when it is computationally prohibitive, it can serve as the basis for more practical suboptimal approachs.
+> Markov decision process is a convenient and formal environment for reinforcement learning and dynamic promming is the only general approach for solving this kind of problems, and even when it is computationally prohibitive, it can serve as the basis for more practical suboptimal approaches.

 {: class="table-of-content"}
 * TOC